corrode/corrode.github.io/content/blog/paradigms/index.md

 ```

 But even in such a short example, we can see a discrepancy between the problem
-we're trying to solve and the code we're writing: The intermediate values of
+we're trying to solve and the code we're writing.
+The intermediate values of
 `sum` are irrelevant!
 We only care about the final result.

 Compare that to a more functional version: